gunnihinn/functional-analysis/README.md

 ## Literature

-I haven't decided on a main book to follow yet.
-Some candidates are:
+We will follow Kreyszig's _Introductory functional analysis with applications_.

+If you want a second viewpoint on the same material, some other good books are:

 - Peter D. Lax, _Functional analysis_.
 - Walter Rudin, _Functional analysis_.
 - John B. Conway, _A course in functional analysis_.

-If you have other options we'll look at them.

 I'll keep an eye out for survey articles, historical notes, and related material and add them here.
 As an example: